rbmanez/Prosper-IT-Consulting-Internship/C#LiveProjectSprint2.md

             }).addTo(leafletMap);
 ```

-###### JobSites database table
+###### `JobSites` database table
 ![JobSites database table](sprint2pics/pic3.png)

 #### 3. What is the end result?
-The result is that when a user goes to the job site's details page, they will see a map with the starting and ending location auto populated with the user's current location and the job site's location, the written directions, and a red polyline connecting the 2 locations.
+The result is that when a user goes to the job site's details page, they will see a map with the starting and ending location auto populated with the user's current location and the `JobSite`'s location, the written directions, and a red polyline connecting the 2 locations.

-###### App after fix
+###### App after fix showing auto populated starting point and ending point with written directions
 ![App after fix](sprint2pics/pic4.png)

+###### App after fix showing red polyline connecting the starting and ending points
 ![App after fix](sprint2pics/pic5.png)